15 Essential Homebrews that run on Half Byte Loader

 1. Wagic 0.12.1

 Ok, I lied, there is an order… at least for the first game .
 Wagic is an heroic fantasy card game in which you fight against the CPU.
 As you win battles against your opponent, you earn credits that will allow you to improve your army, unlock sets, and play new game modes.
-Highly customizable (you can create your own cards, even your own rules and campaigns), Wagic can easily bring you hundreds of hours of gameplay (hell, I’ve been playing it on a daily basis for the past 3 years!), and has already won several homebrew contests.
+Highly customizable (you can create your own cards, even your own rules and campaigns), Wagic can easily bring you hundreds of hours of gameplay (heck, I’ve been playing it on a daily basis for the past 3 years!), and has already won several homebrew contests.

 2. Doom 1.4